 1935 Manhattan Beach Blvd.

 This is a beautiful production at the San Gabriel Mission Playhouse is presented by one of our local companies and the perfect opportunity to support homegrown artistic effort.
 With a cast of over 80 dancers, it’s a tremendous production that will please everyone.
-Plus, the company hosts Clara’s Holiday Party on Dec.
-16 & 23 at 12:30 p.m. before the show, where refreshments will be served by Clara and the Sugarplum Fairy.
+On Dec.
+21 and 22, you can also purchase tickets to Clara’s Holiday Party, a pre-matinee show event, featuring refreshments and a visit from Clara and the Sugarplum Fairy.

 320 S. Mission Dr.

 What’s more kid-friendly than other kids?
 This production features performers ages 5-18 in principal roles, along with a cast of more than 130 dancers, plus lavish sets and sparkly costumes.

 This company's production of The Nutcracker sets itself apart by incorporating at 40-foot Chinese Dragon into the show.
 The dazzling sets also include falling snow and an antique original Albany Flyer One Horse Open Sleigh.
 More than 80 dancers in intricately designed costumes help bring the classic story to life.

 Tickets: $25 & up (prices vary by venue)